i-shubham-jha/image-job-processor/docs/README.md

 # Description

-- This application allows Retail Pulse to process images collected from stores.
+- This application allows the user to process images collected from stores.
 - Users can submit new jobs to the system, with each job potentially containing multiple images from various stores.
 - Given that the number of images to be processed per job may be quite large, the actual job processing occurs asynchronously in the background.
 - Users receive a job ID when a job is successfully created, which they can use to query the job status at any time.